kingjinho/android_notes/Kotlin_Coroutines/README.md

 # Concept of Asynchronous Programming

 - These days, we have multiple processor cores
-- Why should wait for something when we could do something else?
+- Basis of asynchronous programming
-- This is the basis of asynchronous programming
+    - `Why should wait for something when we could do something else?`

 # How did we implement Asynchronous Programming?